 As the Multicultural Center Director Michael oversees the daily operations of the office and the creation of educational and social programs to enrich the Bentley community.

-A native of Norton, Massachusetts, Nina received her Communications degree with a concentration in Radio Broadcasting at Bridgewater State University and her Master's degree in Higher Education at Salem State University.
-She is 100% Portuguese, which holds place dear to her heart.
-Her personal and professional experiences empower her passion for music, food, babies, small dogs, and conversing with her students.
+As a first generation college student from Brockton, MA, Nina received her Communications degree with a concentration in Radio Broadcasting at Bridgewater State University and her Master's degree in Higher Education at Salem State University.
+At both institutions she was heavily involved in Greek Life as a member of the co-ed fraternity, Phi Pi Delta and equally involved in Residence Life, the Residence Hall Association, and NEACURH/NACURH.
+She is 100% Portuguese-American (by way of the island of Madeira) and couldn't be prouder of her culture.
+Her personal and professional experiences empower her passion for learning, culture, music, food, babies, all animals but especially dogs, and engaging with her students.

 Prior to becoming a part of the MCC, Nina was the Assistant Director of Student Affairs and the Director of Judicial Programs at Bentley University from 2006 to 2011.
-She believes in the power on conversation with her students and even though tough converstions need to be had, she'll always do it with care and compassion.
+She believes in the power of conversation - even though tough ones need to be had, she'll always do it with care and compassion.

-In the MCC, Nina is responsible for the ALANA Experience Program and the Peer2Peer Mentor Program.
-Additionally, she runs a monthly programming for students called First Fridays, where various offices/groups across campus come to get to know students, to help them better understand their allies and resources on campus.
-She enjoys advising first-year or new to Bentley (transfer) students.
-She also currently advises the Cape Verdean Student Association (CVSA).
-She is a LEAD mentor in a new program just for sophomore student leaders, and continues to invest her time - investing in her students' success.
+In the MCC, Nina is responsible for the MOSAIC Experience Program, Open Call Conversations, and the Peer2Peer Mentoring Program.
+Additionally, she runs a series for students called First Fridays, where various offices/groups across campus come to get to know students all the while helping them better understand their allies and resources across campus.
+She also currently chairs the First Generation Task Force, a new initiative to help first gen students succeed at Bentley and beyond.
+She particularly enjoys advising first-year or new to Bentley (transfer) students and showing them all that Bentley has to offer.
+She is founding member and core LEAD mentor for the sophomore student leader program.
+Additionally, she advises the Cape Verdean Student Association (CVSA).

 STEP Director/Program Coordinator